 Described as a rich, warbling, wrenlike song.
 It often starts with a series of rapid, high-pitched introductory notes, followed by a short, jumbled phrase starting at a low pitch, then bursting into higher pitches.
 Mnemonic device for this species described as ju-ju-ju-ju-je-eeeeeee do je-e-e-e to.

 Song Sparrow Song

 Described as a song of a varied series of 2–6 phrases.
 Introductory phrases usually with 1–20 pure notes, but usually no more than six.
 Remaining phrases composed of buzzes, trills, and/or note complexes.
 Mnemonic device for this species is described as maids-maids-maids put-on-your-tea-kettle-ettle.

 Habitat and Range for Song Sparrow & Lincoln's Sparrow

 Contextual keys are the "clues" found in previously obtained information.
 Contextual keys include known range, habitat, and behaviors.

 In migratory and breeding areas, Lincoln's Sparrow prefer shrub-dominated habitats providing cover, especially in riparian sites.
 Winter habitat in much of its range can reflect these preferences, being found in brushy and weedy areas.

 Habitat Description for Song Sparrow

 For breeding and migratory Song Sparrows, habitat can consist of shrubs on the moist ground along streams, sloughs, marsh, or coastline.
-The multiple subspecies found across North America can inhabit a variety of habitats from stream-side vegetation to salt marsh.
-Winter habitat typically reflects breeding habitat.
+The multiple subspecies found across North America can inhabit various habitats, from stream-side vegetation to salt marshes.
+Winter habitat typically reflects the breeding habitat.

 Song Sparrow Range Map